 - Lead – Lead is found in leaded frits

-- Cadmium – found primarily in red and orange stains.
+- Cadmium – is found primarily in red and orange stains.

 - Chrome – found in oxide form and stains